TheCSharpAcademy/CodeReviews.Console.CodingTracker/README.md

 ## Lessons Learned
 During the development of Coding Tracker, several key lessons were learned:
+- **Code structure**: Without a good code structure, my code would be a bunch of messy classes
 - **The importance of user input validation**: Ensuring that the user inputs are valid before processing them prevents errors and improves the overall user experience.
 - **Simplifying user interaction**: Keeping the user interface simple and intuitive is crucial for user satisfaction and engagement.
 - **The value of clear documentation**: Writing clear and concise documentation helps users understand how to use the application and contributes to its overall success.